 Newsday is reporting that a federal grand jury has subpoenaed records of calls made from the president’s Air Force One in the week before the name of a covert CIA agent was leaked to the press last year.
 The grand jury has also subpoenaed records from the White House Iraq Group, a little-known internal task force established in August 2002 to help publicize the threat posed by Saddam Hussein.
-Regular participants in the group included Bush’s senior political advisor Karl Rove, strategists Karen Hughes and Mary Matalin, National Security Advisor Condoleezza Rice and Vice President Cheney’s chief of staff Lewis Libby.
+Regular participants in the group included Bush’s senior political adviser Karl Rove, strategists Karen Hughes and Mary Matalin, national security adviser Condoleezza Rice and Vice President Cheney’s Chief of Staff Lewis Libby.
 Also subpoenaed were records of contacts between the White House and more than two dozen journalists and media outlets.
 The grand jury is trying to determine who within the administration outed the identity of CIA operative Valerie Plame to conservative columnist Robert Novak.
-Plame is the wife of former US diplomat Joseph Wilson who was an outspoken critic of the Bush administration.
+Plame is the wife of former U.S. diplomat Joseph Wilson, who was an outspoken critic of the Bush administration.

-In campaign news a new Associated Press poll has founded that in a three-way presidential race between George Bush, John Kerry and Ralph Nader, Bush would narrowly beat Kerry.
+In campaign news, a new Associated Press poll has found that in a three-way presidential race between George Bush, John Kerry and Ralph Nader, Bush would narrowly beat Kerry.
 The poll put Bush’s support at 46 percent, Kerry at 45 percent and Nader at 6 percent.

 The Los Angeles Times is reporting that Rev. Al Sharpton may soon drop out of the presidential race if Senator John F. Kerry agrees to adopt a more pronounced “urban agenda.”

-Republican Oklahoma Congressman Tom Cole came under criticism yesterday for his comments on the significance of November’s presidential election.
-He recently told an audience "if George Bush loses the election, Osama bin Laden wins the election, it’s that simple.
+Republican Oklahoma Congressmember Tom Cole came under criticism yesterday for his comments on the significance of November’s presidential election.
+He recently told an audience, “If George Bush loses the election, Osama bin Laden wins the election.
+It’s that simple.
 It will be interpreted that way by enemies of the United States around the world.”